top of page

 Maths

-In Maths we will continue with Decimals using our times tables knowledge and applying it to Maths problems with more reasoning and problem solving type questions to suit the children’s deeper knowledge at this time of year.
-We will then move onto Time and Money.
-It is particularly important that children start the time unit with a basic ability to read the time from an analogue clock including five minute intervals.
-We will also continue to prepare intensely for the Multiplication Check happening in June.
-We are also seeing that children are really putting in the work learning their times tables and we will now complete a daily challenge to help them prepare further.
+In Maths we will be learning about shape before moving on to length and perimeter.
+We will then study statistics, position and direction.
+We will also continue to prepare intensely for the Multiplication Check happening in the second week.
+We are also seeing that children are really putting in the work learning their times tables and are completing a daily challenge to help them prepare further.
+One last push

 The overviews and lessons follow the White Rose Maths plans closely.